gnrh1/edgartools/docs/FINANCIAL_ANALYZER.md

 ## Overview

-The `edgar.financial_analyzer` module extracts historical ROIC (Return on Invested Capital), calculates WACC (Weighted Average Cost of Capital), and computes the spread (ROIC - WACC) for portfolio analysis.
+The `pipeline.financial_analyzer` module extracts historical ROIC (Return on Invested Capital), calculates WACC (Weighted Average Cost of Capital), and computes the spread (ROIC - WACC) for portfolio analysis.
 It uses XBRL data from SEC 10-K filings with intelligent fallback mechanisms.

 This module is part of **Phase 4 Pillar 1: Financial Data Foundation** and provides the core financial metrics needed for valuation and quality assessment.